cloudFPGA/cFp_HelloKale/DOC/USIF.md

 A block diagram of the _UDP Shell Interface_ is depicted in Figure 1.
 It features:
-- a _**Listen (LSn)**_ process to request the SHELL/NTS/UOE to start listening for incoming connections on a specific port (.i.e open connection for reception mode).
+- a _**Listen (LSn)**_ process to request the SHELL/NTS/UOE to start listening for incoming connections on a specific port.
+Although the notion of 'listening' does not exist for the unconnected UDP mode, we keep that name for this process because it puts an FPGA receive port on hold and ready to accept incoming traffic (.i.e, it opens a connection in server mode).
 - a _**Close (CLs)**_ process to request the SHELL/NTS/UOE to close a previously opened port.
 - a _**Read Path (RDp)**_ process that waits for new data segments from SHELL/NTS/UOE and forwards them to the _**UDP Application Flash (UAF)**_ core.